yifan-guo-cwru/Music_Box_Project/README.md

 * Data Cleaning

    Remove records satisfying any of the following:

    * Any attributes Including null values

    * Uid, song id, play time, song length including characters

    * Play time is larger than song length

 * Feature Design

-    A total of 11 features from 3 categories
+   A total of 11 features from 3 categories:

-        * frequency on play log(last 1,3,7,14,30 days)
+   * Frequency on play log(last 1,3,7,14,30 days)

    * Recency

    * Play time percentage per song(last 1,3,7,14,30 days)

 ### Target 2 - Music Recommendations(No time to implement now)